Maintenance and Outages

 Although we do everything we can to ensure systems and resources are available, there can be unfortunate instances where unplanned outages disrupt delivery of services.
 This could be due to an unforeseen event, urgent repair to prevent failure, or an information security incident.
 These unplanned service outages are given priority.
 Our team will communicate an unplanned outage/update when expected to last more than 20 minutes.
 Off-hours service failures will be communicated the following business day.

-The system status listed below provides up-to-date information on any current unplanned outages.
+The system status listed at the top of this page provides up-to-date information on any current outages.
 Our KnowledgeBase News also contains information on previous outages, along with other informational messages and announcements.

 We perform scheduled maintenance on all of our major systems and network infrastructure to ensure our technology stays up-to-date and secure.
 This can sometimes cause temporary outages, so we work to minimize the impact by scheduling during low usage periods when possible.
 Communication will be provided to the appropriate audience, as needed, prior to the outage/update.